-A 1:1:6 or equivalent mortar is adequate for most locations.
-Further details for specific locations are given in Table 15 of PD 6697: 2010 or by reference to Marshalls.
+An M4 or equivalent mortar is adequate for most locations.
+Further details for specific locations are given in Table 15 of PD 6697: 2019 or by reference to Marshalls.

 Lime enhanced mortars have more capacity to absorb small degrees of movement and are recommended.
 This mortar category allows the location of movement joints to be at 7.5-9 metre centres depending on window openings and other factors.
 Workability should be adjusted to suit the density and absorption of the brick.
 Approved admixtures may be used to improve the workability.
 Retarded or silo based mortars should be used in accordance with the suppliers' recommendations.
-(Full information regarding Mortar is detailed in Technical Bulletin BTB 4).